ebebbington/denv-creator/README.md

 # Docker Environment Creator

 Creates all the neccessary files and configurations to build a working docker enironment from scratch.
-This includes:
+This will create the configuration for each container you specify in a list **but limited to what is supported**, and includes:

 * All docker files